- Fidelity’s crypto trading and custody platform is in a “final testing” phase

 The CBOE has refiled VanEck SolidX Bitcoin ETF application, as Gabor Gurbacs, a head of digital strategy in VanEck, reports.
 The joint proposal was submitted in the previous year, and the US Securities and Exchange Commision (US SEC) postponed its decision about it several times.
 The final deadline was set on January 27, 2019.
 As a result of the government shutdown in the United States, the application was withdrawn by the CBOE.
 However, Jan van Eck, CEO of VanEck, told to CNBC that it planned to refile its proposal in the future.
 As we could note, a discussion about this application could start once again.
 However, the SEC has not yet published the proposal in the Federal Register.
 The US SEC will have 240 days to make a decision.

-Ripple (RIPPLE on xStation5) has experienced losses for a second day in a row, and it is moving a little above the $0.30 mark at press time.
+Ripple (RIPPLE on xStation5) has experienced losses for a second day in a row, and it is moving a little below the $0.31 mark at press time.
 The mentioned level seemed to be the obstacle for the cryptocurrency in the past.
 Source: xStation5